Creator of Linux Trashes AI Hype

 Bash AI

-"I think AI is really interesting and I think it is going to change the world," Torvalds said in a portion of the interview which recently went viral.
-"And at the same time, I hate the hype cycle so much that I really don't want to go there."
+“I think AI is really interesting and I think it is going to change the world,” Torvalds said in a portion of the interview that recently went viral.
+“And at the same time, I hate the hype cycle so much that I really don’t want to go there.”

 “So my approach to AI right now is I will basically ignore it,” he continued, “because I think the whole tech industry around AI is in a very bad position and it’s 90 percent marketing and ten percent reality.”